 Describing the experience:

-The very first time I used these shoes was in the 2016 Tough Mudder.
+The very first time I used these shoes was in the 2016 Tough Mudder (My first one).
 I did a few races like that one before, but I really miscalculated and wore some completely unreliable sneakers that almost ended up breaking my feet.

 On the day of the race, I was totally BLOWN away at what a difference wearing these things made.
 People, I’m telling you, if you’re doing a mud run, you need these shoes, period.
 Here’s just a small list of the immediate things I noticed: